spapas/spapas.github.io/content/react-redux-tutorial.rst

     export const categories = (state=CATEGORIES_INITIAL, action) => {
         // ...
     }

 The global state tree
 ~~~~~~~~~~~~~~~~~~~~~

-As we've already seen, the global reducer is created through ``combineReducers``
+Remember that all the above are sub-reducers, each one taking only a slice
-which retrieves an object with our defined reducers and two reducers from
+of the global state tree.
+They are all combined, along with the routing and
-the react-router-redux and redux-form libraries.
-This means, that the global
+form reducers to create the global reducer function.

-state object will be something like this:
+This also means, that the global state object will be something like this:

 .. code::